 4) Dong Xuan Center

 The Dong Xuan Center is truly a unique place in Berlin.
 Here you can find all of the Asian food ingredients that you ever need, especially more unique ones that you can’t find at a regular supermarket like Edeka or Rewe.
-If you’re not interested in food shopping, there are some decent and fairly priced Vietnamese restaurants offering take-away.
-It’s also pretty entertaining to wander through the halls and peruse the various stores offering everything from knock-off handbags, cheap electronics, and more.
+If you’re not interested in food shopping, there are some decent and fairly priced Vietnamese restaurants offering takeaway.
+It’s also pretty entertaining to wander through the halls and peruse the various stores offering everything from knock-off handbags, to cheap electronics, and more.
 I once purchased a lovely sushi dish set from one of the shops.
 You can even get your haircut or nails done there!